 The IOP Director’s Intern will be joining a dynamic multidisciplinary team of physicians, public health specialists, psychologists, dieticians, statisticians, communication experts and business administration staff.
 The position will offer substantive work experience, working on different stages of public health projects in collaboration with other European organizations, as well as networking opportunities through meetings with Greek high level policy makers and decision makers.

 The Director’s Intern will be involved in the Food Aid and Promotion of Healthy Nutrition Program, DIATROFI.
-In light of the economic crisis, this program provides daily a small healthy meal to more than 125 schools with 10,000 students all over Greece, while at the same time it encourages healthy nutrition habits.
-Since 2012, the program has offered more than 11 million meals to over 75.000 students across Greece.
+In light of the economic crisis, this program provides a small healthy meal on a daily basis to thousands of students of schools located in vulnerable areas of Greece, while at the same time it encourages healthy nutrition habits.
+Since 2012, the program has offered over 14 million meals to over 110.550 students across Greece.

 Food Aid and Promotion of Healthy Nutrition Program - DIATROFI:

-- contributing in the development of related educational modules and actions
+• contributing in the development of educational modules and actions

 Humanitarian actions for refugees/ asylum seekers:

 The ideal candidate should be a native English speaker with strong analytical, research and scientific writing skills.
 The Intern should have extensive knowledge of MS Office applications (familiarity with statistical software, such as SPSS, desirable).
 An interest in public health and public service will be highly appreciated.